mdrobisch/roseguarden/README.md

 Now the frontend is ready.

 For the backend (python) we have to install dependecies, too.

+First we install `python-dev` and `gcc` on the raspberry to establish interfaces between c++-libs and python.

+8. `sudo apt-get install python-dev` needed to compile c++-bindings with python
+9. `sudo apt-get install gcc` needed to compile c++

-The python package manager `pip` will handle this for us.
+The python package manager `pip` will handle needed python modules for us.
 So we need to install `pip` like this.

-8. `sudo apt-get install python-pip`
+10. `sudo apt-get install python-pip`

 At this point we will get the python packages list in the `requirement.txt` file.
 Switch to the `server`-directory and prompt.

-9. `sudo pip install -r requirements.txt` (in the `server`-directory)
+11. `sudo pip install -r requirements.txt` (in the `server`-directory)

 To use the rfid-reader (rc522) we have to install SPI-Py.
 Switch to the `server/app/SPI-Py`-directory and install the dependencies and the module.

-10. `sudo apt-get install python-dev` needed to compile c++-bindings with python
-11. `sudo apt-get install gcc` needed to compile c++
-12. `sudo python setup.py install` install the module
+10. `sudo python setup.py install` install the module

 Note: depending on your raspberry pi and kernel you have to re/enable the spi-module and the device tree support with `sudo raspi-config` -> 'Advanded Options'